How to Care for Indoor Plants During Warmer Weather

 Avoid Direct Sunlight

 Just like humans, indoor plants get sunburned.
 Bright hot sun on an indoor plant will surely scorch the foliage leaves.
-Consider this: If you are cleaning the indoor plant or repotting them outdoors, make sure you are doing the task during the cooler periods of the day and in the shade.
-It is important your indoor plants avoid direct sunlight.
+Consider this: If you clean your indoor plant or repot them outdoors, you do it during the cooler times of the day and in the shade.
+It is vital your indoor plants avoid direct sunlight.

 Imagine losing a beautiful dracaena because you were repotting at 10:30 in the morning when the sun was too hot (even in the shade), and the dear plant perishes a week later.